srinathln7/ethereum-data-service/docs/REDIS.md

 ### Concurrent Requests

 - **Concurrency Support**: Redis efficiently handles multiple concurrent client requests thereby enhancing application responsiveness.
+At the start of our application, both the **Bootstrapper** and **BlockNotification** service starts write concurrently to Redis.

 ### Performance Monitoring